 You’re probably here right now because you, too, are fascinated with wild rabbits.
-In this article, we’ll look at a few different ways to make friends with a wild rabbit.
+This article will look at a few different ways to make friends with a wild rabbit.
 Rabbits are adorable and cuddly animals.
 Some of them, on the other hand, can be harmful.

 What is the best way to make friends with a wild rabbit?

 Giving a wild rabbit food and gradually gaining trust in the rabbit is the greatest approach to making friends with them.
 Befriending wild rabbits can be difficult and time-consuming.
-It will be simple to befriend the wild rabbit once they know you are not a threat.
+However, it will be simple to befriend the wild rabbit once they know you are not a threat.

 Is it possible to tame a wild rabbit?

-Keeping a wild newborn bunny as a pet is actually unlawful in most US states.
-Most states require a license from the Department of Environmental Protection before you may legally tame a wild rabbit.
-Unless you see a badly damaged or sick wild newborn rabbit, you must leave it alone.
+Keeping a wild newborn bunny as a pet is unlawful in most US states.
+In addition, most states require a license from the Department of Environmental Protection before you may legally tame a wild rabbit.
+So unless you see a badly damaged or sick wild newborn rabbit, you must leave it alone.

 In which states is keeping a wild rabbit prohibited?

 All of the following states have laws regarding this matter: Alabama, Arkansas, California, Connecticut, Florida, Illinois, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Montana, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, and Wisconsin.

 Do disease-carrying wild rabbits exist?